Mass Air Flow Sensor (MAF)

 Mass Airflow Sensor (MAF)

 A Mass Airflow Sensor (MAF) is one of the components of a car electronic fuel injection system.
-A mass air flow sensor is installed inside the intake air duct between the air filter and the intake manifold of the engine.
+A mass air flow sensor is installed between the air filter and the intake manifold of the engine.

 The main job of the mass air flow sensor is to measure the amount of air entering the engine or air flow.
 Often an intake air temperature sensor (IAT) is also installed within the mass air flow sensor.
 There are few types of air flow sensors, however most modern cars use a hot-wire type.
 Let's see how it works.